 We made our way along the traverse under Wapta Mt and Mt Field.
 Coming up to the drainage that leads to Mt Field we had a bet about how long it would take us.
 From what I remembered my guess was way off.
 We looked back to the slopes below Mt Field from Burgess Pass and were able to spot a blue structure at the end of the trail to the Burgess Shale.
 I have seen quite a few documentaries about the Burgess Shale including a recent one on CBC and knowing the actual location of the shale beds gave me more context about the shows I had watched.

-As we headed down from the pass Emily remembered that she had read that there was suppose to be 50 or so switchbacks on the trail so she decided to count them.
+As we headed down from the pass Micah remembered that they had read that there was suppose to be 50 or so switchbacks on the trail so they decided to count them.
 It was while we were descending that I began to ponder if the smoke was really lifting and could I continue on with the hike.
 I figured once back at the car we could drive to Takakkaw Falls parking lot and it was only a little over an hour back up to Yoho Lake.
 Then it would take me two days to catch back up to where I should be as my original plan for Day 3 was a fairly short day.
-Emily had difficulty in her counting deciding what qualified as a switchback.
+Micah had difficulty in her counting deciding what qualified as a switchback.
 There were a few places where the trail curved but never really “switchbacked” in the other direction.
-I am pretty sure Emily counted about 45 switchbacks.
+I am pretty sure Micah counted about 45 switchbacks.